Star Raiders: Follow-ups

 Atari did not pay royalties to its developers, including Neubauer.
 He left the company but later did contract work for it.
 Atari later released Star Raiders II for several home computer systems.
 Bevan wrote in Retro Gamer that fans of Star Raiders sometimes considered Neubauer's 1986 Atari 2600 game Solaris to be the "true successor" to the original game.
 Neubauer explained that Solaris was not a sequel, and that he preferred Star Raiders for its gameplay, cockpit view, and explosion graphics.
 In 1994, Atari promoted a game called Star Raiders 2000 for the Atari Jaguar that was later retitled Space War 2000.
 The game was later cancelled.

+In 1983, a comic based on the game titled Star Raiders was published by DC Comics.
+The comic started as part of a cancelled project to adapt various popular Atari games as comic books.
+The Star Raiders concept survived and was handed to artist José Luis García-López and writer Elliot Maggin who was "eager to do the project" as a fan of the game.

 Years later, Incinerator Studios developed a new version of Star Raiders, which was released in 2011.
 On the game's release, it received "generally unfavorable reviews" according to Metacritic.
 Carolyn Petit of GameSpot compared the new version of game to the original, stating the original game is complex and ambitious with a sense of humor while the new version "possesses none of the ambition or fun of its namesake".